Coral reef protection: Restoration

 Coral reefs can be grown both asexually or sexually- in land-based or ocean nurseries.
 One of the first and most crucial steps taken to restore coral reefs is assess the land using acoustic technology.
 Gathering live coral and coral fragments is essential.
-Once coral reach a certain size in the nursey they are out-planted and then transported to coral reefs for the restoration process.
+Once coral reach a certain size in the nursery, they are out-planted and then transported to coral reefs for the restoration process.
 Planting nursery-grown corals back onto reefs is a tedious process.
 However, it is of the utmost importance to make sure the habitat is suitable for natural coral growth.
 It is best to build coral that is resilient to threats like climate change.
 Moreover, each coral must be handled manually and transplanted to the reef by hand.
 Researchers and marine biologists have used 3D printing to produce coral structures designed to stimulate coral growth and preserve the underwater ecosystem.

 Managing stream flow

 Sediment flux can be reduced in steep watersheds on montane tropical islands in the Hawaiian archipelago by restoring vegetation and controlling invasive species.
-Gabions — check dams — created by planting normally invasive kiawe trees by a local community group, stopped 77 tons of sediment from flowing into the ocean that would have needed about five weeks of natural water flow to flush from the reef.
+Gabions—check dams—created by planting normally invasive kiawe trees by a local community group, stopped 77 tons of sediment from flowing into the ocean that would have needed about five weeks of natural water flow to flush from the reef.